 The lion’s share of our work focuses on:

-Reviewing development proposals, including Article 80 projects, to ensure they support neighborhood needs and goals;
+Reviewing development proposals, including Article 80 projects, to ensure they support neighborhood mobility needs and goals;

 Collaborating in citywide and neighborhood planning to support the preservation, enhancement, and growth of neighborhoods;

 Implementing Boston’s Complete Street Guidelines and sustainable infrastructure planning and design;

-Our five professional transportation and infrastructure planners collaborate closely with our partners in other City Departments, such as the Boston Transportation Department (BTD) and the Department of Public Works (DPW).
-Additionally, we partner with state agencies agencies such as the Massachusetts Bay Transportation Authority (MBTA), Massachusetts Department of Transportation (MassDOT), Department of Conservation and Recreation (DCR), and the Massachusetts Port Authority (MassPort) to plan and implement projects.
+Our professional transportation planners collaborate closely with our partners in other City Departments, such as the Boston Transportation Department (BTD) and the Department of Public Works (DPW).
+Additionally, we partner with state agencies such as the Massachusetts Bay Transportation Authority (MBTA), Massachusetts Department of Transportation (MassDOT), Department of Conservation and Recreation (DCR), and the Massachusetts Port Authority (MassPort) to plan and implement projects.
 We also partner with community and neighborhood groups and stakeholders to build consensus around transportation and infrastructure policy, plans, and design.